-5.3.2 Solid Waste Disposal
+5.3.3 Solid Waste Disposal & Wastewater Treatment

-The City operates a Solid Waste Facility (SWF).
-This facility handles almost all of the waste generated in the City.
+The City operates a Solid Waste Facility (SWF) and Wastewater Treatment Facility (WTF).
+These facilities handle almost all of the waste generated in the City.
 In 2017, approximately 24,000 tonnes of solid waste was landfilled at the SWF.
 The City is in the process of diverting organic waste from the landfill and processing it so that it can be used as compost.
 Through its recycling programs and initiatives, the City is also working to divert other streams of waste out of the landfill to extend the life of the existing landfill cells.